 Site welding RAMS guide

-Useful where steel erection work includes site welding, hot works, fume controls, permits, or remedial welding support.
+For when erection work brings in site welding, hot works, fume controls, permits or remedial welds.

 LOLER and lifting operations for steelwork businesses

-Useful for wider lifting guidance around equipment, accessories, planning, supervision, and thorough examination.
+The wider lifting picture — equipment, accessories, planning, supervision and thorough examination.

 Workshop RAMS vs site RAMS

-Useful if your team needs to separate repeat company content from site-specific erection detail.
+How to split your repeat company content from the site-specific erection detail.

 Hot works permits and site welding controls

-Useful where erection work includes site welding, cutting, grinding, or other hot works controls.
+For erection work that includes site welding, cutting, grinding or other hot works.

 Steel beam calculator

-Use the free Fabora tool for quick steel beam section lookups and practical planning conversations.
+A free tool for quick beam section lookups when you're planning a job.

 Steel weight calculator